 British English dialects

-In the United Kingdom alone there are nearly 40 dialects with completely different accents and, in some cases, there are also differences in the orthography and morphology.
+In the United Kingdom alone there are nearly 40 dialects with completely different accents and, in some cases, with certain differences in their orthography and morphology.

 The 10 most famous British dialects are: